Amille929/Amille929.github.io/README.md

 ## About Me
 I am a recent Linguistics and Spanish graduate from the University of Oregon, where I became involved in linguistic annotation at the Learner Corpus Research and Applied Data Science (LCR-ADS) lab.

 Now that I have graduated, I plan to continue working with language.
-I hope to start a career in natural language processing or speech therapy.
+I hope to start a career in natural language processing.
 Other possibilities include graduate school and teaching English abroad.

 I am searching for work.
 Although I am currently employed part-time at the LCR-ADS lab, I work few hours and the projects I am involved with are coming to an end.
 I also believe it is important to leave opportunities at the lab open for current University of Oregon students.